 The Virata Group was brought in to assist ME and Valor with industrial engineering as they sought to shore up production workflows and infrastructure.
 Initially, there was some hesitation from the Valor team as they took apart each individual product line, examined it from a lean perspective, and put it back together.
 Because they always started by collecting data to establish a baseline, the results were apparent almost immediately and, soon, the rest of the shop floor took notice.
 “I knew we had turned a corner,” stated Cleerdin, “when there were people on the floor saying ‘Hey, I want that for my line!
 When do we get that?’”

 Valor’s work with ME and Virata is ongoing.
 Acquiring leadership buy-in for follow-on work has not been a challenge given the impressive results already achieved.
 The first engagement, for example, required less than $100,000 of investment but resulted in more than $1,000,000 in annual labor savings.
-Previously, this line's quality was inconsistent, they were struggling to deliver on time, and they were in danger of losing their primary client.
-They are now at 100% on-time delivery and the have gone from three shifts to one, half the workforce needed under the previous model.
+Previously, this line's quality was inconsistent and they were struggling to deliver on time, leaving the company in danger of losing their primary client.
+Now Valor is at 100% on-time delivery and has gone from three shifts to one, which is half the workforce needed under the previous model.
 The client they were in danger of losing recently shared that Valor has become one of their top-tier, top-performing suppliers and they are looking to add additional work.